Beyond the fellowship award, our fellows enjoy a range of opportunities to develop their skills and networks.

 The Academy of Medical Sciences mentoring programme pairs postdoctoral clinical and non-clinical researchers with an academy fellow, NIHR senior investigator or NIHR research professor.
 This prestigious programme promotes an enabling, non-directive approach to help mentees make critical career decisions.
 Mentors provide a framework for making career choices and act as a signpost to information and resources, while gaining insights into the needs of early career researchers.

-To be eligible for this programme as a mentee, you should be a clinician fellow, a career development award holder, skills development fellow, a new investigator research grant holder or on the programme leader track.
+To be eligible for this programme as a mentee, you should be a clinician fellow, a career development award grant holder, skills development fellow, a new investigator research grant holder or on the programme leader track.
 Senior fellows (both non-clinical and clinical) are also eligible to apply.

-Current clinician fellows, career development award holders and new investigator research grant holders are eligible to apply for SUSTAIN, a programme run by the Academy of Medical Sciences, that will provide women researchers an opportunity to benefit from individualised support on key topics such as leadership, career planning, building a research team, grant writing and work-life balance.
+Current clinician fellows, career development award grant holders and new investigator research grant holders are eligible to apply for SUSTAIN, a programme run by the Academy of Medical Sciences, that will provide women researchers an opportunity to benefit from individualised support on key topics such as leadership, career planning, building a research team, grant writing and work-life balance.